Search

 What is a juvenile life insurance policy?

-Juvenile life insurance is a permanent policy purchased for a minor child, usually under the age of 16, by a parent, grandparent or guardian.
-These policies are a type of permanent life insurance that lasts for your child's lifetime and pays out a death benefit at any age as long as sufficient premiums are paid.
+Depending on your needs, there are a few different policy options to explore for children including whole life, universal life and variable universal life.
+These policies are all considered types of permanent life insurance that lasts for your child's lifetime and pay out a death benefit at any age, as long as sufficient premiums are paid.

 Another benefit of whole life insurance is it builds cash value paid through your premium.
 Your premium is spread across three areas: